Jockin Arputham

-Jockin Arputham (15 August 1947 – 13 October 2018) was an Indian community leader and activist, known for his campaigning work of more than 40 years on issues related to slums and shanty towns.
-He was born in Karnataka, India and moved to Mumbai, where he quickly became politicized and established himself as a community leader.
-In 2014, he was nominated for the Nobel Peace Prize, alongside the organisation he helped to found, Slum Dwellers International.
+Jockin Arputham (15 August 1947 – 13 October 2018) was an Indian community leader and activist, noted for over four decades of work on issues related to slums and shanty towns.
+He was born in Karnataka, India and moved to Mumbai, where he became involved in community organizing and leadership.
+In 2011, he received the Padma Shri for his contributions to social work.
+In 2014, he was nominated for the Nobel Peace Prize, along with the organisation he co-founded, Slum Dwellers International.